ea-tel/detel-book/_chapters/chapters/methodologies/DBR.md

 #### Reading recommendations:
 For a deeper discussion of the DBR cycles and phases, check the references.

-We also recommend the book Conducting Educational Design Research, by Susan McKenney and Thomas C. Reeves (2012), chapter 3: _Toward a generic model for educational design research_. {% cite McKenney %}
+We also recommend the book Conducting Educational Design Research, by Susan McKenney and Thomas C. Reeves (2012), chapter 3: _Toward a generic model for educational design research_. {% cite McKenney2012 %}
 Another recommendation is the book _Educational Design Research_, chapter 4. {% cite Reeves %}